brunolm/csharp-to-js/README.md

-# C# equivalent methods in Javascript
+# C# equivalent methods in JavaScript

+This project maps some of the methods that we have on C# and what is equivalent in JavaScript.